 To support academic librarians and to align ACRL's strategic plan with ALA's Strategic Directions, the ACRL Board of Directors approved, in the fall 2018, a new Core Commitment to Equity, Diversity & Inclusion (EDI) to be added to the ACRL Plan for Excellence.
 The goal of the Core Commitment is for EDI to permeate all areas of the association, so that ACRL is poised to best support equitable, inclusive, and diverse librarianship.
 Through this commitment, ACRL will acknowledge and address historical racial inequities; challenge oppressive systems within academic libraries; value different ways of knowing; and identify and work to eliminate barriers to equitable services, spaces, resources, and scholarship.

-ACRL President Lauren Pressley's President's Program Planning Committee has focused their work on the topic of EDI, and has created an online EDI discussion series blog which is now available on ACRL LibGuides.
-To continue the discussion, the ACRL President’s Program at the upcoming 2019 ALA Annual Conference in Washington, DC, entitled Equity, Diversity, Inclusion... and Leadership: Where Do We Go From Here?, will be held on Saturday, June 22, 2019.
-We hope to see you there!
+In 2019, ACRL President Lauren Pressley's President's Program Planning Committee has focused their work on the topic of EDI, and has created an online EDI discussion series blog which is now available on ACRL LibGuides.
+To continue the discussion, the ACRL President’s Program at the upcoming 2019 ALA Annual Conference in Washington, DC, entitled Equity, Diversity, Inclusion... and Leadership: Where Do We Go From Here?, was held on Saturday, June 22, 2019.

 ACRL is working to create more welcoming and inclusive environments within its membership groups and member engagement.
 Since the approval of the Core Commitment, the objectives for all four goal areas, Value of Academic Libraries, Student Learning, Research and Scholarly Environment, and New Roles and Changing Landscapes, have been updated to include EDI.
 In the spring 2019, the ACRL Diversity Committee was renamed the ACRL Equity, Diversity and Inclusion Committee, and a new charge was approved by the ACRL Board of Directors.
 With this new charge, the ACRL EDI Committee is poised to best support, oversee and coordinate forthcoming EDI initatives.